pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Here we see that the program is rather complex in its implementation and compilation, but it overall has the base type \\(\mathbf{unit}\\).
 The compiler can observe how the program is defined and can chop up the syntax however it likes to produce a compiled result, but the \\(\mathbf{over}\\) and \\(\mathbf{back}\\) functions only know that the program has the type \\(\mathbf{unit}\\), and that is a base type that remains consistent before and after compilation, so the \\(\mathbf{over}\\) and \\(\mathbf{back}\\) functions are the identity function.
-In this sense, the compiler is a conversion of the *intensional* behavior of the program where the way the program is implemented does matter, whereas the \\(\mathbf{over}\\) function is a relation of the *extensional* behavior of the program.
+In this sense, the compiler is a conversion of the *intensional* properties of the program where the way the program is implemented does matter, whereas the \\(\mathbf{over}\\) function is a relation of the *extensional* behavior of the program.
 The \\(\mathbf{over}\\) function is an interface wrapping up the program in a way that abstracts away the particular implementation, leaving you only able to condition the final result value you get from executing the program.
-By comparing the compiler to the \\(\mathbf{over}\\) function, we are stating that the *intensional* changes the compiler makes adhere to the *extensional* properties of the original program, which is a really strong statement that grants us full abstraction correctness of compilation.
+By comparing the compiler to the \\(\mathbf{over}\\) function, we are stating that the *intensional* changes the compiler makes adhere to the *extensional* properties of the original program, which is a really strong statement of correctness.

 Now what remains is defining \\(\mathbf{over}\\) and \\(\mathbf{back}\\) for a given compilation phase.
 In our research, we take the approach of taking all the syntax and semantics of the source language and combining them with the syntax and semantics of the target language, creating one large joint language that can comprehend both.